VoidEngineers/EduMind/Docs/TURBOREPO_SETUP.md

 # Turborepo Monorepo Configuration Summary

+> This document describes the previous Turborepo setup.
+The repository has been migrated to Nx.
+See `Docs/NX_SETUP.md` for the new workflow and commands.

 ## What Has Been Configured

 The EduMind project has been successfully converted to a Turborepo monorepo structure.
 Here's what has been set up: